dennissergeev/2017_march_talk/slides.md

 </div>

 <aside class="notes">
-* There are some favourable locations for the development of polar lows.
+* There are some favourable locations for the CAO and polar lows.
-* Typically in the regions prone to CAOs, where relatively cold continental air is advected over warm ice-free waters.
 * Satellite-based climatological studies show that there are typically hundreds od PMCs per year
+* Each blue triangle in this figure shows a polar low location
 </aside>